Cubitect/cubiomes-viewer/buildguide.md

 Choose an installation path without spaces.

-Only the Qt5 base install for your compiler is required.
+The only required component is the Qt5 base install for your compiler.
 (Make sure to select a compiler which supports GNU extensions, such as MinGW.)

-I would also recommend installing QtCreator and MinGw on Windows.
+I would also recommend installing QtCreator, as well as MinGW on Windows from the Developer Tools.

 ### Get Qt from Your Repository